Shubhamai/replicate-rust/README.md

 </p>

-An Unofficial Rust client for <a href="https://replicate.com">Replicate</a>.
+An Unofficial Rust client for [Replicate](https://replicate.com).
 Provides a type-safe interface by deserializing API responses into Rust structs.

 ## Getting Started